 - INFO 491 Capstone Project II

-In addition to the base Bachelor of Science in Informatics degree, you may chose to complete a degree option in human-computer interaction or information architecture and have that option noted on your UW transcript.
-Within each of these options, you would only need to chose 4-5 courses to complete the concentration.
+In addition to the base Bachelor of Science in Informatics degree, you may choose the following options to complete and have that option noted on your UW transcript.